 How can I help prevent college depression?

 There's no sure way to prevent depression during college.
-However, helping your child become accustomed to his or her college campus before the start of the school year can prevent your child from feeling overwhelmed by the transition.
-Encourage your child to visit the campus and talk to other students, peer counselors or faculty about what to expect and where to turn for support.
+However, helping your child become accustomed to his or her college campus before the start of the school year might prevent your child from feeling overwhelmed by the transition.
+Encourage your child to visit the campus and talk to students, peer counselors or faculty about what to expect and where to turn for support.

 See more In-depth

 - Depression in teens.
-Mental Health America. http://www.nmha.org/index.cfm?objectid=C7DF950F-1372-4D20-C8B5BD8DFDD94CF1.
-Accessed July 1, 2013.
+Mental Health America. http://www.mentalhealthamerica.net/conditions/depression-teens.
+Accessed July 28, 2016.

 - Depressive disorders.
 In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
-Accessed July 1, 2013.
+Accessed July 28, 2016.